Who is Dominik Szoboszlai? Salzburg star honoured by Juventus, Arsenal and Bayern transfer interest | Goal.com

 “Cristiano Ronaldo impressed me always a lot with his work ethic,” he noted.
 “He is definitely one of the biggest players and personalities of the game ever.
 But I try to go on my own way and I hope that one day I can become such an idol for children like he is.”

-Zsolt was keen to see his son develop rapidly and so a club called Főnix Gold FC was set up for him to play with in his hometown of Székesfehérvár.
-Eventually Dominik signed with MTK Budapest, before moving to Salzburg in 2016 to join the club’s elite academy.
+Zsolt was keen to see his son develop rapidly and so a club called Főnix Gold FC was set up for him to play for in his hometown of Székesfehérvár.
+Eventually, Dominik signed with MTK Budapest, before moving to Salzburg in 2016 to join the club’s elite academy.

 Zsolt was also key behind his decision to go to Austria, and Dominik appreciates his father’s help ahead of anything else.